ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ![Maps showing how different breaks can change your visualisation.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/practical_geog_and_stats/breaks.png?raw=true)

 ### More Cartography
 Cartography is a huge field which we have barely scratched the surface of here.
-If you're interested in learning more, keep an eye out for our upcoming training on 'How to make a good map'.
+If you're interested in learning more, keep an eye out for our upcoming training on [How to make a good map](https://onsgeo.github.io/geospatial-training/docs/make_a_good_map).

 ## Geographical Fallacies
 There are a number of geographical fallacies which you can fall foul of when undertaking geospatial analysis.
 Be aware of these to avoid making mistakes in your work.